Jeffrey Korzenik lays out a blueprint for second chance hiring in his new book

 It’s already starting to happen.
 More and more business associations like the National Association of Manufacturers are taking this on and promoting it to their members.
 The National Restaurant Association is working on a program.
 The Second Chance Business Coalition will be a very important component of this, and its members are among the best known names in American business.
 As these organizations roll out their programs and make them public, it will go a long way towards supporting this movement.

 Employers should recognize that it’s not an all or nothing proposition.
 They may not be ready to hire someone, but there are lots of things they can do to test the waters.
-Hospitals, for example, use all kinds of outside services and often write into their vendor contracts that vendors aren’t allowed to bring someone on site who has a criminal records.
+Hospitals, for example, use all kinds of outside services and often write into their vendor contracts that vendors aren’t allowed to bring someone on site who has a criminal record.
 If you’re XYZ hospital system and have millions of dollars of contracts every year, look into your procurement, and make sure that any restrictions like that are eliminated.

 For other articles on this topic, click on the hyperlink next to Posted in below: